h0wch33/stm32f1_dfu/README.md

 This DFU loader also can upgrade itself when a new version is avaialble. (using DFU)

-The codes still is incomplete but is enough for dfu-util to load required firmware.
+The code is still incomplete but it is enough for dfu-util to upload new firmware.

 Although tested on STM32F103C8 only, this code should work also on any STM32F1xx MCU with 1k flash bank.

-If anyone has tested it working on other STM32F10xxx MCU, please drop me an email.
+If anyone tested it working on other STM32F10xxx MCU, please drop me an email.

 The source is compiled using GNU Arm Embedded Toolchain 8-2019-q3-update.